liu-bodong/CV-Lab/README.md

 - MobileNetV1
 - U-Net
 - Attention U-Net
-- more models are under development, feel free to add your own too!
+- more models are under development

 ## Datasets

-The framework includes a `BrainMRIDataset` class corresponding to a [dataset on kaggle](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation) as an example implementation.
+The framework includes a `BrainMRIDataset` class corresponding to [a dataset on kaggle by M. Buda](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation) as an example implementation.
 You can create custom dataset classes for your needs.

-### BrainMRIDataset
-- Loads image-mask pairs from organized directory structure
-- Applies separate transforms for images and masks
-- Supports common medical image formats

 ## Configuration Options